(First posted 7/20/2012)

 Tackett Associates was started in 1953, and Tack and Virginia began a large-scale pottery business.
 For a brief time in 1953, Kenji Fujita joined the company.
 Later the Tacketts became friends with Paul Schmid of Schmid International, a porcelain manufacturing company based in Boston.
 As a result of this friendship, in 1956 the Tackett family moved to Kyoto, Japan.
 During the two years they were there, Tackett moved his focus from hands-on production to design.
 The Tacketts returned to the United States in 1958 and started a design firm but moved back to Japan in 1960, this time to Tokyo.

 His earliest foodware design was the chocolate brown Rockingham line with accompanying fish motif plates.
 He soon moved from terracotta to porcelain, for which he had a special respect.
 He created a number of sets for espresso and coffee, as well as liquor decanters.
 His Sandpiper cruets took the form of stylized birds.
 He designed canisters in the form of globes and cylinders, many with a characteristic toggle handle.
 Many of his designs for Freeman-Lederman were white glazed spirit bottles, often with a large red dot and whimsical script.
 His anthropomorphic Black Russian was a decanter created to promote Kahlua.
-His humorous Egghead containers were sold in the back of Playboy and Esquire magazine as bedside condom holders; they stand about 9" tall and are sometimes referred to as "stash holders."
+His humorous Egghead containers were sold in the back of Playboy and Esquire magazine as bedside condom holders; they stand 8-12" tall and are sometimes referred to as "stash holders."
 One of his last collections was an ice cream and candy service in white with brightly colored vertical stripes.

 In 1961 Tackett and his family returned from Japan and settled in Connecticut.
 He still had a business arrangement with Schmid International and commuted to Boston for meetings.
 He also became active arranging programs at the Brookfield Craft Center, which had been founded in 1954 to preserve and encourage fine craftsmanship in Connecticut.
 In the late 1970s, Tackett suffered a stroke, and his wife Virginia was diagnosed with Alzheimer's.